 We assume that you already know the answer to that since you are in this website 🙂.
 Open source technologies respect the freedoms of you, the user, which is something we take seriously here at Cloud68.co.

-At the moment we are prepared to offer qualitative services in EU countries and countries in South Eastern Europe, otherwise known as the Balkan region.
-Time difference, complication on accepting payments from residents or legal entities in countries other than the one mentioned above and also other legal issues from countries that have policies not friendly towards internet freedom are some of the main reasons for this decision.
+At the moment we are prepared to offer qualitative services for individuals and entities based in the US, EU countries and countries in South Eastern Europe, otherwise known as the Balkan region.
+Time difference, complication on accepting payments from residents or legal entities in countries other than the one mentioned previously and also other legal issues from countries that have policies not friendly towards internet freedom are some of the main reasons for this decision.
 Our goal is to offer our services worldwide, but this seems more complicated as we had initially estimated.
-In a few words, avoid applying for instances if you are are not based in one of these countries, but if you really like us and you still want to apply, we will do our best to support you.
+If you are are not based in one of these countries, but if you really like us and you still want to apply, we will do our best to support you.

 The servers used to provide your services are hosted at facilities using green energy.
-We will post more update about this soon.
+We will post more update about in our blog section.

 If your instance is open source we will probably be able to offer it to you, but keep in mind that it will take more time for us to make sure that everything will run smoothly.
 Which brings us to the next question...

 We get this question a lot 🙂.
-Once you have processed with the payment you will receive an email with all the log ind details and instructions in less than 24 hours.
+Once you have processed with the payment or have a confirmation from our team that we are ready to deploy your instance, you will receive an email with all the log ind details and instructions in less than a business day.
 We are working to reduce this to 12 hours.
-Requests during Saturdays or Sundays will be processed Monday.
+Requests during Saturdays, Sundays or public holidays in Estonia and Albania will be processed Monday or the next day of the holiday.

 We take transparency for the way we handle your data seriously and we try to reflect this also in the Terms of Service document that you can find in our website